-Where trainee teachers are fee-funded, we will obtain written confirmation from the training provider that necessary checks have been carried out and that the trainee has been judged by the provider to be suitable to work with children.
+Where trainee teachers are fee funded, it is the responsibility of the initial teacher training provider to carry out the necessary checks.
+We will obtain written confirmation from the provider that it has carried out all pre-appointment checks that the school would otherwise make and that the trainee has been judged by the provider to be suitable to work with children.